-Have you experienced a physically or emotionally traumatic event that, try as you might, feels impossible to put behind you?
+Have you experienced a trauma that feels impossible to put behind you?

-Safety is huge when we’ve experienced trauma or abuse because the very nature of these events can shake your sense of feeling safe in the world ( physically and emotionally) and trust can become incredibly hard.
-Fortunately, we know a lot about trauma and post-trauma responses now and there are tried and tested ways to help you put trauma and abuse back where they belong – in the past.
+Feeling unsafe can be debilitating when you’ve experienced trauma or abuse because the very nature of these events shake your sense of safety in the world (both physically and emotionally).
+Fortunately, we know a lot about post-trauma responses now and there are tried and tested ways to help you put trauma and abuse back where they belong – in the past.

-If you’ve experienced a traumatic event as an adult it can interrupt your sense of safety and overwhelm your emotions.
+A traumatic event as an adult can interrupt your sense of safety and overwhelm your emotions.
 Work may be needed to help you make sense of what happened and find ‘solid ground’ and security once more.
-If you’ve experienced trauma as a child (which can result from emotional, physical or sexual abuse) the effects are more complicated.
-This is because the trauma occurred while you were developing into adulthood so vital stages can feel like they’ve been missed.
+If you’ve experienced trauma and abuse as a child the effects are more complicated.
+This is because it occurred while you were developing into adulthood so vital stages can feel like they’ve been missed.

 How We’ll Work

-We’ll explore the biology of trauma – what actually happens in your brain and body during and after a traumatic event.
-This includes understanding the parts of the brain involved in trauma (the amygdala and the hippocampus) and your nervous system responses.
-Don’t worry – I won’t over complicate it and survivors or trauma find this information incredibly helpful.
+We’ll explore the biology of trauma – what actually happens in your brain and body during and after a traumatic event, including your nervous system response.
+Understanding it can help you regain control.

-We’ll look at and use various techniques to help you start to feel grounded and safe in your body again – including breathing exercises and mindfulness.
-We’ll go at your pace with safety in mind, tuning in with what’s right for you.
+We’ll use different techniques to help you start feeling grounded and safe in your body again – including breathing exercises and mindfulness.
+We’ll go at your pace with safety in mind, tuning in to what’s right for you.

-When you start to feel more grounded we’ll begin to look at what you’re actually experiencing in your body – not the emotions or the thoughts you have about them but the sensations themselves.
-Learning to bring your attention to what’s happening can give you more control and allow the symptoms of trauma to pass.
+Next we’ll look at what you’re experiencing in your body – not just the emotions or the thoughts you have about them but the sensations themselves.
+Learning to bring your attention to what’s happening can give you more control and allow the symptoms to pass.
 This can take time and practice.

-At this point you may be finding a clearer understanding of what happened and how it affected you.
-The practice of the techniques may be giving you greater control over your symptoms as well as a sense of safety.
-And your improved awareness of thoughts, feelings and emotions can mean you can start thinking about (and talking about) the event without it feeling so overwhelming.
+At this point you’ll have a clearer understanding of what happened and how it affected you.
+Your improved awareness of thoughts, feelings and emotions can mean you start thinking about (and talking about) the trauma without it feeling so overwhelming.

-With a greater sense of safety and clarity, we can start to look at old patterns of thoughts, emotions and ways of acting and relating which served you in the past but don’t help now with your healing and recovery.
-We can work on any of these that are important to you, to help you make new choices and find new ways of moving forward.
+With a greater sense of safety and clarity, we can start to look at old patterns of thoughts, emotions and behaviours.
+These served you in the past but may not help with your healing and recovery.
+We can work on any of these you choose, helping you find new ways forward.